SanjayNithin-cmd/AlgorithmsDecoded/README.md

 ## 🛠 Languages Used

-- 💻 C – For low-level understanding and performance-focused solutions.
 - 🐍 Python – For quick prototyping and simplicity.
-- ☕ Java – For object-oriented approach and industry practices.
+- ☕ Java – For Performance optimization

 ---